 If there’s a problem with your Internet connection or with the cloud service, you can’t access your files.

 You also have to pay recurring fees for the cloud service, especially the premium ones.

 External Hard Drive Solution

-You may use a cloud service if you foresee reusing your video files some time in the future.
+You may use a cloud service if you don’t foresee reusing your video files sometime in the future.
 However, if you would be using your files frequently, an external hard disk is your solution.

 An external hard disk would also make video playback easy.
-You have to connect it to your HDTV’s, computer’s or TV box’s USB port.
-Playing back video files may not be a straightforward affair.
+All you have to do is connect it to your HDTV, computer, or TV box through USB.
+Playing back video files is a straightforward affair.

 What to Consider When Getting an External Hard Drive for Video Storage?

 The main reason you want to buy an external hard drive is you want additional storage capacity.
 How much storage do you need?
 Bear in mind that the higher the capacity you buy, the cheaper would be the cost per GB.

 Work out the storage space you need and buy slightly extra so that you don’t run out of space and have to shop for another external hard drive soon.

 Size is also important.
 How would you use the external hard disk?
 Would you leave it on your table or carry it with you.
 If you’ll be carrying it around, then you would want to look for a portable external hard disk.